tomwhartung/idMyGadget/README.txt

 but for now anyway, I am trying to keep it as simple as possible.

-If you find it necessary or desireable, it is my hope that it will be easy to extend idGadget to use some of the additional capabilities identified by Wurfl to set additional device data, for finer-grained control of what content to serve.
+If you find it necessary or desireable, it is my hope that it will be easy to extend idMyGadget to use some of the additional capabilities identified by Wurfl to set additional device data parameters, for finer-grained control of what content to serve.

  References:
 -------------